khakhalin/notes/02_Regression.md

 * If each x_i is a vector, with several coordinates, but these coordinates come from an orthogonal experiment design, we can just project to each dimension separately, and the result will be the sum of these projections.
 That's because once you dot-product y=∑θ_i x_i with x_j, all terms but one would die.
 Which means that essentially we can pretend that multiple linear regression is just a bunch of univariate regressions.
 It also matches the general formula, as in this case the matrix XᵀX is diagonal.
 * If however columns of X are correlated (not orthogonal), we have to do repetitive elimination ( aka **Gram-Schmidt**) that leads to a full form projection matrix.
 See below.

-Or we can perform a gradient descent: θ := θ + α(h-y)x, with some learning rate α.
+Or we can perform a **gradient descent**: θ ← θ + α(h-y)x, with some learning rate α.
 As our L2 loss is a convex quadratic function, it has only one minimum, and so it always converges.

 ## Gram-Smidt